-- Most banks are closed weekends and holidays, so deposits sent by Square are usually delayed during these times.
+- Most banks are closed at weekends and on bank holidays, so deposits sent by Square are usually delayed during these times.

 - Make sure the payments you’re expecting have completed.

-- Make sure all payments were processed as card payments and not recorded as cash, check, or other tender.
+- Make sure all payments were processed as card payments and not recorded as cash, cheque or other tender.
 Money isn’t actually processed through Square with the cash, cheque and other tender options.

 - Check that your bank account is verified.
 If you take payments before linking your bank account, money will remain in your account balance until your bank is verified.